moka-guys/mokabed/Bedmaker/Pan5243/Pan5243_Logfile.md

 # Manually edit CNV bedfile
 Duplicate overlapping region (5	112181828	112181947	CTC-554D6.1;ENSG00000258864) was added by bedmaker, these were manually removed.

+# Testing
+Pan5243_CNV.bed was tested in DNAnexus using ED_cnv_calling_v1.4.0.
+The app completed successfully without any error.